ShrimpFriedCode/lab-5-binomial-queue-superfoil123/README.md

 and the `insert()` and `merge()` methods in `BinomialHeap`.

-The `isHeap()` method should verify that the tree rooted at the current instance of `BinomialHeap` satisfies the heap property, that is, that the key of each parent is greater or equal to the keys of its children.
+The `isHeap()` method should verify that the tree rooted at the current instance of `BinomialHeap` satisfies the min heap property, that is, that the key of each parent is less or equal to the keys of its children.

     ~~~~